pswhdev/parenting_in_munich/README.md

 ##### Search feature:

-Searches for posts containig the entered word and displays the result message "Search results for [word of interest]" or display a message informing the user that no posts have matched the search query and provides a link to return to all posts.
+Searches for posts containing the entered word and displays the result message "Search results for [word of interest]" or display a message informing the user that no posts have matched the search query and provides a link to return to all posts.

 Search results without a match:
 ![Search results without a match](documentation/features/no-posts-found.png)